5 CFC Games Played

 The following year he moved on to become the captain of the Flemington CYMS side, though he did try out once more for Collingwood during the practice matches of 1915 – without success.

-He enlisted with the AIF in August 1915, and left Australian shores on the Ceramic on November 23, less than a month before the Gallipoli landings.
+Prendergast enlisted with the AIF in August 1915, and left Australian shores on the Ceramic on November 23.
+He was 22 when he enlisted as part of the 12th Reinforcements of the 14th Battalion, and by this stage was a law clerk.

 The citation for his MSM read: “For continuous conspicuous good work and untiring energy during the period 26th February to 20th September, 1917.
 Staff Sergeant PRENDERGAST has been untiring in his efforts both during active operations and when in the Training areas.
 His work and untiring energy especially during the operations at BULLECOURT in April, 1917, and MESSINES in June, 1917, during which period he was subjected to a heavy strain which was exceptional and I would strongly recommend him for a reward.’, 1918 – Prendergast would be awarded the Meritorious Service Medal for his hard work, his devotion to duty and his commitment to the cause.”